Mariangela Lopez is a Brooklyn based choreographer and performer from Caracas, Venezuela.

 Mariangela was Brooklyn Arts Exchange (BAX) Artist In Residency 2011-13.
 During this period Mariangela had the opportunity to create her two most recent works in progress Salón in 2012 and El regreso in 2013 .

-Mariangela has an extensive experience as a dance educator.
-Since 1999, she has taught in different settings, from colleges, public schools and dance schools to different communities in need such as organizations of women victims of domestic violence, youth at risk and people living with HIV and AIDS.
+In addition to her choreographic work Lopez has an extensive experience as a dance educator.
+Since 1999 She has taught in different settings, from professional level, colleges, public schools and dance schools to different communities in need such as organizations of women victims of domestic violence, youth at risk and HIV and Aids.
 Mariangela was the Associate Director of the Community Programs of Gina Gina Gibney Dance (2005-2009).
-Mariangela has taught at Movement Research, Brooklyn Arts Exchange, Dance New Amsterdam and Harkness Center 92 Street Y, NYC.
-Currently, Mariangela is a faculty teacher at the Laban Institute of Movement Studies and is the Coordinator of the Adventures in Dance Program at the Ballet Hispanico School of Dance.
-Mariangela became a 2009-10 Movement Research Artist in Residency and is currently a Brooklyn Arts Exchange (BAX) Artist In Residency (2011-13).
+Mariangela has taught dance at Movement Research, Dance Makers in the Schools (Movement Research) Brooklyn Arts Exchange, Dance New Amsterdam, Tisch School of the Arts, Raritan Community College, and Harkness Center 92 Street Y. Currently Mariangela is a faculty teacher at the Laban Institute of Movement Studies and is the Coordinator of the Adventures in Dance Program at the Ballet Hispanico School of Dance.

 Mariangela holds a BFA from the Boston Conservatory (1999) and is a Certified Movement Analyst (CMA) from the Laban Institute of Movement Studies.